observational-dev/oawiki/src/other/examplepage.md

 Rather than being intended for wiki viewers, this page exists for wiki editors.
 You could be one!

+[See the source](https://github.com/observational-dev/oawiki/blob/main/src/other/examplepage.md?plain=1) for this page, to see how to make these fun formattings.

 ## Markdown Examples

 If you've used Discord or Reddit, these might be familiar to you.